 Be aware of suspicious phone inquiries

-Notify your bank immediately if you receive a call from someone claiming to be from a financial institution who asks for your account information.
+Notify your bank immediately if you receive a call from someone claiming to be from a financial institution that asks for your account information.
 Your financial institution will never ask you to verify your account numbers with them.

 Guard your ATM PIN number